dokku/dokku-solr/README.md

 dokku solr:promote other_service playground
 ```

-This will replace solr_url with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `SOLR_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
 SOLR_URL=http://other_service:ANOTHER_PASSWORD@dokku-solr-other-service:8983/other_service